Salusbury Lloyd

+Lloyd was christened John Lloyd and was the son of John Lloyd of Chester, Esq. (died 1721) and his first wife, Elizabeth Carter (died 1693).
+Following his mother's death in Virginia, his father relocated to Chester and married Letitia Salusbury on 9 May 1695.
+He later assumed the name Salusbury to secure the inheritance of the Leadbrook estate.

 Lloyd rented an estate near Flint and stood with government support for Parliament at Flint Boroughs at the 1727 general election.
 The head bailiff was Lloyd's tenant and was threatened with eviction if he did not return his landlord, and so there was a double return.
 Although Lloyds opponent won a large majority, a party vote of the House of Commons awarded the seat to Lloyd, in spite of the evidence.
 Lloyd voted with the Government on every recorded occasion, except the excise bill, which he opposed.
 He did not stand again at the 1734 general election.

 Lloyd died on 1734.
 His son predeceased him and he left his property to his daughter Catherine's husband, Thomas Brereton.